Government Entity PLUS

 Neither Equivalency Determination nor Expenditure Responsibility is required to qualify foreign governmental entities for an international grant.
 Instead, specific documentation from a governmental grantee is obtained to demonstrate government ownership or control.
 A grant agreement is required, but reporting is not.
 Examples of governmental entities include public colleges and universities, cities, school districts, and water districts.

-Paragon's service for qualifying government agencies, instrumentalities and political subdivisions includes anti-terrorist financing screening (SDN search, etc.) at the Silver Vetting level, review of foreign country requirements, and review of the grant agreement.
+Paragon's service for qualifying government agencies, instrumentalities and political subdivisions includes watch list screening (SDN search, etc.) at the Silver Vetting level, review of foreign country requirements, and review of the grant agreement.
 We handle all communications with the foreign grantee, secure grantee signatures, obtain wire transfer information, and confirm receipt of funds.

 Our team manages the following steps for your family foundation, corporate foundation, or donor advised fund: